JeffreyChan1303/bug-tracker-client/README.md

-# Project Title
+# Juicy Bug Tracker

-Ticketing software for small teams to organize and work on issues efficiently.
+Juicy Bug Tracker is a full stack application for small teams to organize and work on issues efficiently.

 - [Website Link](www.juicybugtracker.com)